 - Educational research projects (curriculum design and review, for example)

 - Outcomes research projects (assisting with meta-analyses, for example)

 - Review articles

-And since we take this very seriously, we have even appointed one of our faculty members, Dr. Audra Webber (Assistant Professor & Pediatric Anesthesiologist) to be the Director of Resident Abstract Review
+And since we take this very seriously, we have even appointed one of our faculty members, Dr. Audra Webber (Assistant Professor & Pediatric Anesthesiology Fellowship Program Director) to be the Director of Resident Abstract Review.

 Research being conducted at URMC by the Anesthesiology Department provides many opportunities for residents to get involved.
 Department research spans from the basic science to clinical and outcomes research.
 Our faculty conducts research over a variety of domains including coagulation, critical care, pain/regional anesthesia and respiratory physiology along with how molecular science and patient outcomes are associated with anesthesia.

 Residents can get involved in research on multiple levels.
 At a minimum, each resident is required to complete a scholarly project.
 Many of our residents present these at the annual PostGraduate Assembly in Anesthesiology (PGA) conference, sponsored by the New York State Society of Anesthesiologists (NYSSA), in conjunction with the regional resident poster conference, New York State Conference for Anesthesiology Residents (NYSCARF).